 Once you’ve hashed out the dinner options for your reception you can start cooking up your wedding menu cards.
 The type of stationery you go with all depends on the type of catering serving style you’ve opted for.
 From food stations to family-style, here’s the lowdown on everything you should include on the menu cards for your wedding reception.
 Pro tip: no matter which you go for, you’ll also want to include a sign somewhere in your reception hall that lists all the wedding menu options for the night.

 Here’s how to create your wedding menu cards.

-The wedding menu cards for a plated dinner are pretty easy to craft.
+Individual wedding menu cards for a plated dinner are pretty easy to craft.
 Just list all the meal options ordered on the card by course.
 Your guests probably put in their order when they RSVP’d, so they’ll know exactly what to look forward to.

 If you’re hosting a buffet dinner adding wedding menu cards to each table isn’t totally necessary, but they do add a nice touch.
 You may only want to include one per table that your guests can pass around before they go up to serve themselves.
-If you’ve got the funds, feel free to go the full nine yards and have wedding menu cards printed out for each guest.
+If you’ve got the funds, feel free to go the full nine yards and have individual wedding menu cards printed out for each guest.
 These should have the dishes listed by type - appetizers, mains and desserts - so that they’re easy to find.
-Don’t forget to order small cards for the buffet table that state what each dish is (not all surprises are good, especially when food allergies and dietary restrictions are involved).
+Don’t forget to order small food cards for the buffet table that state what each dish is (not all surprises are good, especially when food allergies and dietary restrictions are involved).